 [Profile]

-I was born and raised in a remote corner of Zao and grew up enjoying skiing in the fields and mountains from a young age.
+I was born and raised in a corner of Zao, and grew up enjoying skiing in the mountains and fields from a young age.
 I have been guiding on Mt.
-Gassan for 27 years, and I never get tired of the joy of skiing in this area.
-I guide with the hope of sharing this excitement with everyone.
+Gassan for 27 years, and I never tire of the joy of skiing in this area.
+I guide because I want to share this feeling with everyone.
+I

-I also work as a drone pilot for Cocoheli, helping to search for lost people in mountain areas and promoting safe mountain climbing.
+also work as a drone pilot for CocoHeli, participating in search and rescue operations for missing persons in mountainous areas and promoting safe mountaineering.

 Infield |Toyo Nakano